monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-classes.rst

 The Fisher exact test evaluates whether the observed frequencies in a contingency table significantly deviate from the frequencies we would expect if there were no association between the variables.
-We want to test whether the frequency of `HP:0000486`` is significantly higher or lower in one genotype group compared to what would be expected if there were no association.
+We want to test whether the frequency of `HP:0000486`` is significantly higher or lower in one genotype class compared to what would be expected if there were no association.
-Note that by default, the *two-tailed* Fisher exact test is performed, meaning we have no hypothesis as to whether there is a higher or lower frequency in one of the genotype groups.
+Note that by default, the *two-tailed* Fisher exact test is performed, meaning we have no hypothesis as to whether there is a higher or lower frequency in one of the genotype classes.

 However, we are typically interested in testing the associations between the genotype and multiple phenotypic features at once.
 GPSEA takes advantage of the HPO structure and simplifies the testing for all HPO terms encoded in the cohort.